-The Scarabeo project under internal assignment number 105.33, had embarked on the long road back for the Alfa Romeo brand to high-level racing.
+The Scarabeo project under internal assignment number 105.33 had embarked on a long road back for the Alfa Romeo brand to high-level racing.

 This effort was focused on a project by Ing.
 Giuseppe Busso with the support of Ing.
 Orazio Satta Puliga who together created and assembled two cars and a prototype that served as a laboratory car.

 But their effort also served as a 'incubator' for countless questions about the 'how and why' of certain choices that were made in the design and formulation process.

 This short sequence of engineering and development... grown under the name "Alfa Romeo Giulia 1600 Scarabeo" remained relegated to the experimental sector, which at the time was not uncommon within the activities of the Servizio Esperienze Speciali department.

 This car, which was born in parallel with the 33/2 racing prototype... sharing the chassis solution wanted by Ing.
 Busso, contains a significent part of the DNA found in the mythical T33 racing series.